grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 title: On Remembrance of the Daleks
 tags:
   - posts
-  - drafts
-date: 2024-03-12
+date: 2024-04-02
 layout: layouts/post.njk
 image: /blog/on-remembrance-of-the-daleks/special-weapons-dalek.png
 ---
 <aside>

-**Caution** this article contains **spoilers**.
+**Caution** this post contains **spoilers**.

 </aside>

-I don't really understand why they didn't do this before, but the BBC have put the entire 50 year [*Doctor Who* back catalogue](https://www.bbc.co.uk/iplayer/episodes/p0ggwr8l/doctor-who-19631996) on *iPlayer* (UK only).
+The BBC have put the entire, 50 year [back catalogue of *Doctor Who*](https://www.bbc.co.uk/iplayer/episodes/p0ggwr8l/doctor-who-19631996) on *iPlayer* (UK only).
+I don't understand why they didn't do this before.
 Feels like we (the British public, that is) already paid for it and should have been able to watch it whenever we wanted but, whatever, I took the bait and looked up some of my favourite episodes.

 [_Remembrance of the Daleks_](https://www.bbc.co.uk/iplayer/episode/p00v91lj/doctor-who-19631996-season-25-remembrance-of-the-daleks-part-1) was the three episode capstone of the 7th Doctor's stint.
-Everyone has their Doctor and mine was, for all his faults, Sylvester McCoy.
+Everyone has their favourite Doctor and mine was, for all his faults, Sylvester McCoy.
 He's probably not well liked in fan circles, what with the show being cancelled under his watch, but I'll always have a fondness for his soft brogue and mischievous smile.

-And, it goes without saying, each generation of the Doctor gets at least one Dalek chapter, and _Remembrance_ hits hard for a number of reasons I'll outline below.
+And, it goes without saying, each generation of the Doctor gets at least one Dalek chapter, and _Remembrance_ hits hard for a number of reasons.

 <iframe class="youtube video embed" src="https://www.youtube.com/embed/d0r27kOw2rw?si=n_i7rqxfgnqGCpID&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>